scalawithcats/scala-with-cats/src/pages/monoids/index.typ

 In practice we only need to think about laws when we are writing our own `Monoid` instances.
-Unlawful instances are dangerous because they can yield unpredictable results when used with the rest of Cats' machinery.
+Unlawful instances are dangerous, not because using them can cause us to end up in jail, but because they can yield unpredictable results when used with the rest of Cats' machinery.
-Most of the time we can rely on the instances provided by Cats and assume the library authors know what they're doing.
+Most of the time we can rely on the instances provided by Cats and assume the library authors knew what they were doing.

 == Definition of a Semigroup